 Porto’s cathedral is situated on the city’s highest hill.
 From the tower you have a glorious view of the old centre of Ribeira.
 The cathedral was originally founded in the 12th century but has undergone many changes since then.
 The Baroque elements were only added in the 18th century.
 So you will discover a mix of various architectural styles in the cathedral.
 If you have time left, make sure you visit the Gothic convent beside the cathedral.

-If you would like to take a break from the city visit Vila Nova de Gaia, a coastal city opposite Porto.
+If you would like to take a break from the city?
+Portugal naturally has much more to offer.
+Visit Vila Nova de Gaia, a coastal city opposite Porto.
 Gaia is responsible for supplying port across the globe, so it is great to walk around and take a look in one of the city’s many port cellars.
 There are various cellars offering tours and of course, always with a port tasting!

 The Dom Luís I Bridge is one of the more modern sights in Porto.
 This enormous steel bridge over the Douro River connects Porto with Vila Nova de Gaia.
 It consists of two levels: the lower deck is for cars and the upper deck for pedestrians and the metro.
 It was designed by Théophile Seyrig, one of Gustave Eiffel’s pupils.
 Another fun thing to do is to take a boat tour and view the impressive bridge from the water.